vposd/ts-randomizer/README.md

 //   }
 // }
 ```
-For more examples, take a look for tests
+For more examples, take a look for tests folder

 # License
 This project is licensed under the MIT License